-A. Date of Lease for Reference Purposes: _____________________________________________
+A. Date of Lease for Reference Purposes: September ____, 2015.

-B. Landlord: ____________________________________________________________________
+B. Landlord: OPT PARKHILL LLC, a Colorado limited liability company.

-C. Tenant: ____________________________________________________________________
+C. Tenant: [______________________, a ________________________]

-D. Tenant's Trade Name: _______________________________________________________________________
+D. Tenant's Trade Name: Jimmy John’s

-E. Shopping Center: The name of the Shopping Center is ________________, and it is located at [include address or nearest streets] _________________, in the City of _______________, County of _______________, State of California, is depicted on the Site Plan marked Exhibit "A" attached hereto and is legally described in Exhibit "B" attached hereto.
+E. Shopping Center: The name of the Shopping Center is Thousand Oaks Marketplace, and it is located at Hillcrest Drive and Ventu Park Road, in the City of Thousand Oaks, County of Ventura, State of California, is depicted on the Site Plan marked Exhibit "A" attached hereto and is legally described in Exhibit "B" attached hereto.

-F. Premises: The area shown by hatch-marks on Exhibit "A" located at the following address and containing the following approximate measurements (Section 2):
+F. Premises: The area shown by hatch-marks on Exhibit "A" located in the (the “Building”) shown on the Site Plan at the following address (Section 2):

-Address: ___________________________________________________________________
+Address: SWC of Hillcrest Drive and Ventu Park Road, Newbury Park, California 91320.

-Floor Area: Approximately ____________________ square feet.
+Floor Area: Approximately 1,332 square feet.

 G. Term (Section 3):

-(i) Duration: _____ Lease Years (as defined in Section 3 hereof).
+(i) Duration: Ten (10) Lease Years (as defined in Section 3 hereof).

-(ii) Commencement Date: The earlier of (a) ________ (___) days after the substantial completion of Landlord’s Work (as defined in Exhibit “C” attached hereto), or (b) the date Tenant opens for business to the public in the Premises [IF THERE IS NO LANDLORD’S WORK, THEN COMMENCEMENT DATE SHOULD BE A SPECIFIC DATE, THE DATE OF DELIVERY OF POSSESSION TO TENANT, OR A SPECIFIED NUMBER OF DAYS AFTER DELIVERY OF POSSESSION TO TENANT].
+(ii) Commencement Date: The date of the substantial completion of Landlord’s Work (as defined in Exhibit “C” attached hereto) and Landlord’s delivery of the Premises to Tenant.

 H. Schedule of Monthly Minimum Rent (Section 4):

-(i) $_________________ per month (initially).
-[IF SET INCREASES ARE DESCRIBED HERE FOR SPECIFIC PERIODS, THE LAST ONE SHOULD STATE “and thereafter for the balance of the Term, subject to increase as provided in Section 4 (b) hereof.”]
+(i) $5,328.00 per month (initially) and thereafter for the balance of the initial Term, subject to increase as provided in Section 4 (b) hereof and subject to increase for the Extension Terms as provided in Section 2 of the Second Addendum.

 (ii) Upon execution hereof, Tenant shall pay the first full month's installment of Minimum Rent to Landlord.

-(iii) Minimum Rent shall commence on the Commencement Date of this Lease.
+(iii) Minimum Rent shall commence on the One Hundred Eighty First (181st) day after the Commencement Date.

-I. Percentage Rent Rate (Section 5): __________ percent (________%) of Gross Sales (as defined in Section 5(b) hereof).
+I. Percentage Rent Rate (Section 5): NONE.

-J. Security Deposit (Section 7): $_____________, which shall be deposited with Landlord upon the execution hereof.
+J. Security Deposit (Section 7): $5,328.00 shall be deposited with Landlord upon the execution hereof.

-K. Use (Section 8): Subject to the CC&R’s of the Shopping Center, governmental agencies, law and the use restrictions which currently exist as of the date of Lease execution in other tenants’ leases, Tenant shall use the Premises for _______________________________________________________________
+K. Use (Section 8): Subject to the CC&R’s of the Shopping Center, governmental agencies, law and the use restrictions which currently exist as of the date of Lease execution in other tenants’ leases, Tenant shall use the Premises for the operation of a Jimmy John’s Gourmet Sandwiches restaurant and for no other purpose.

-L. Tenant's Proportionate Share of Taxes, Building Expenses, Operating Expenses and Insurance Costs (Section 19): _______________%.
+L. Tenant's Proportionate Share of Taxes, Building Expenses, Operating Expenses and Insurance Costs (Section 19): [TBD]%.

-M. Guarantor(s):
+M. Guarantor(s): John Carta

-__________________________________

-__________________________________

-__________________________________

 N. Landlord's Address and Telephone Number for Notices (Section 37):

-__________________________________

-__________________________________

-__________________________________

-Attention: _________________________
+c/o Cadence Capital Investments LLC

+6400 S. Fiddlers Green Circle, Suite 1820

+Greenwood Village, CO 80111

+Attn: David Runberg

-Telephone: ________________________
+Telephone: 720-493-5100

 O. Tenant's Address and Telephone Number for Notices (Section 37):